Rettorio/lusvelt/README.md

 # Introduction

-This is starter project for Laravel-lumen + svelte. considerate to develop your svelte app separate and merge with lumen when its done and you want to merge it to lumen backend.
+Starter project for Laravel-lumen + svelte.
+Consider developing your svelte app separately and merging it when it's done and you want to compile it ✨.

 ## Installation